In this post I’m sharing with you what I do when I don’t want to study.

 - Download DuoLingo and try to learn Spanish.
 (Or French, or Welsh, or Italian, etc.)

-- Create an Amazon Wish List and then share it with your parents so they know what to get you for Christmas.
+- Create a Wish List and then share it with your parents so they know what to get you for Christmas.

 - Update your resume.
 (Make sure you prematurely write-in that degree that you’re probably not going to get because you’re too busy procrastinating).